DennisSchulmeister/ModularMusicController/Webconfig/README.md

 TODO:

-  - OSC Servers (as template for tables)
+  - Table sorting is not working?
   - Skeleton for control navigation
   - README file